-Ironically, the number one situation where I find myself completely at a lost is when meeting a fellow expat.
-I’m generally the idiot who usually kisses when I’m supposed to hug, hug when I supposed to kiss, and shake hands when a wave is sufficient.
+Ironically, the number one situation where I find myself completely at a loss is when meeting a fellow expat.
+I’m generally the idiot who usually kisses when I’m supposed to hug, hug when I’m supposed to kiss, and shake hands when a wave is sufficient.
 “Sometimes if an expat meets another expat, it’s hard to gauge the correct number of kisses.
 If one wants to kiss more, just go ahead.
-We usually laugh about it afterwards!” says Thomas Perry of Inside Rioja.
+We usually laugh about it afterward!” says Thomas Perry of Inside Rioja.

 Suggestion: Regardless if you’re meeting a German in Spain, a Spaniard in Norway or a Norwegian in France, be prepared to make a complete ass out of yourself no matter what you do.

 As a general rule, women have the universal power to dictate proximity.
 “The woman has to take charge to avoid any awkwardness…In Europe, I don’t have many problems.
 I usually kiss women and shake hands with men, especially in Southern Europe where a misunderstanding is common (heard of Latin lovers?).
 In Northern Europe, I just shake hands, period!
 In the States, I shake hand first and then I usually get “grabbed” at the end for a kiss,” admits Evelyne Resnick of Wine Brands Blog.